wavefrontHQ/docs/pages/doc/anomaly_detection.md

     </thead>
     <tr>
     <td><strong>on: use settings from each chart</strong></td>
-    <td><p>Use this option to enable Anomaly Detection on dashboard by taking the configuration options from each chart. </p>
+    <td><p>Enables Anomaly Detection on the dashboard by taking the configuration options from each chart. </p>
     <p>
     This way you can configure the dashboard in a more flexible way by enabling or disabling Anomaly Detection only on the charts that you want, and configuring each chart with the settings that you want.</p>
     </td>
     </tr>
     <tr>
     <td><strong>on: use single settings for entire dashboard</strong></td>
-    <td>Use this option to enable anomaly detection on all Line Plot charts within the dashboard and apply the same settings to all of them.
+    <td>Eenables Anomaly Detection on all Line Plot charts within the dashboard and apply the same settings to all of them.
     <p>This way, you can change anomaly detection settings from one place for all the Line Plot charts in the current dashboard.</p>
     </td>
     </tr>